ASRlytics/sc-scd/experiments.md

 <center><img src="content/sc-contr.png" width="40%"><font color="white">___________</font><img src="content/sc-enttr.png" width="40%"> </center>
 <center><i><font size="3">SC-CON (left) and SC-ENT (right) architectures for the implementation of the Siamese Network.</font></i></center>

 At each case, the architecture of the tied subnetworks used was the same and consisted of $3$ convolutional blocks ($32$, $64$, and $96$ filters) followed by $3$ dense blocks ($384$, $192$, and $96$ neurons).
 Each block had a batch normalization layer, as well as a dropout layer with $p=0.1$.
 The activation function used was ReLU, while the kernels were initialized based on Xavier initialization.
 For all the convolutional blocks, the size of the convolution window was $3\times3$ and the stride was equal to $1$ at both dimensions, while a max pooling of size $2\times2$ was applied.
-The corresponding python function (using the [Keras][keras] API) is:
+The corresponding Python function (using the [Keras][keras] API) is:

 ```python
 from keras.models import Model